 One issue that is specific to food businesses is the treatment of grants and Capital allowances.
 In a non-food business where the purchaser gets a grant for the purchase of a piece of equipment the value of the grant is deducted from the cost and the business owner can then claim capital allowances on the net of grant cost.
 For example the equipment cost €50,000 and they got a grant of €20,000 then the Capital allowances claim will be based on the net €30,000 over an 8 year period which is €3,750 per annum.
 This is not the case for food companies whereby the grant is effectively ignored and the capital allowances claim would be based on the full €50,000 and not the net of grant cost.
 The key point here is this provision only applies to food companies and not to sole traders or partnerships.

-As ever please talk to your advisers or any of the team in here will be more than willing to help you
+Start with us today, the team in here will be more than willing to help you